 Ari Jónsson exhibited his biodegradable bottle at a design festival in Reykjavik earlier this month.

-Le Coq Sportif Unveils “Made in France” Sneakers for SS16
+sportswear label Le Coq Sportif has unveiled its “Made in France”

 The “Made in France” collection is available in Le Coq Sportif stores, online at lecoqsportif.com, and in a selection of retailers worldwide.